meks77/quarkus-axonframework-extension/README.md

 * Events and Commands can be published
 * a connection to the axon server is created
 * a dev service for the axon server is started
+* aggregates are automatically registered
+* event handlers are automatically registered

 ## Future features
 The extension is just at the beginning.
-In the project tab are the some of the features, which are currently planned.
+In the project tab are some of the features, which are currently planned.

 While implementing, new features will be created and the order of the features can change.